Kernel Alignment for Quantum Support Vector Machines Using Genetic Algorithms: Introduction

-The approach toward optimising the quantum kernel function described in this paper is to use a genetic algorithm, building from the genetic algorithm for state preparation (GASP) framework presented in \cite{creevey_gasp_2023}.
-Previous work has been done on the generation of optimal ad-hoc kernel function quantum circuits for classification by using a quantum support vector machine \cite{altares-lopez_automatic_2021}\cite{altares-lopez_autoqml_2022}, presenting the use of a genetic algorithm and comparison with classical classifiers.
-This paper will examine different distinct fitness functions for the generation of the kernel function and analyse performance based on both their classification accuracy and entropy of entanglement.
-A genetic algorithm is a heuristic search algorithm that mimics the process of natural selection \cite{mitchell_introduction_1996}.
+The approach toward optimising the quantum circuit implementing the quantum kernel function described in this work is to use a genetic algorithm, building from the GASP framework presented in \cite{creevey_gasp_2023}.
+Previous work has been done on the generation of optimal ad hoc kernel function quantum circuits for classification using a QSVM \cite{altares-lopez_automatic_2021, altares-lopez_autoqml_2022}, via the use of a genetic algorithm and comparison with classical classifiers.
+This work differs from previous work by examining different distinct fitness functions for the generation of the kernel function and analysing performance based on both their classification accuracy and entropy of entanglement, and utilising the gate set native to IBM hardware.
 The genetic algorithm can be used to search for an optimal quantum circuit that produces an accurate kernel matrix for the SVM while taking into account various constraints such as the number of qubits, the gate depth, and the connectivity of the quantum circuit.

-We explore the use of a genetic algorithm to optimise the kernel function quantum circuit of a QSVM on various datasets.
-To generate the quantum circuits, we use a set of four gates: the single-qubit $X$, $\sqrt{X}$, and $R_z$ gates, and the two-qubit $CX$ gate.
+To generate the quantum circuits, a set of four gates: the single-qubit $X$, $\sqrt{X}$, and $R_z$ gates, and the two-qubit $CNOT$ gate are used.
 These form a universal gate set for quantum computation and are commonly used in quantum algorithms \cite{nielsen_quantum_2010}.
-We evaluate the performance of the kernel function generated by the genetic algorithm using the accuracy of classification results on the testing set and compare it with classical kernels and quantum kernels.
+The performance of the kernel function generated by the genetic algorithm using the accuracy of classification results on the testing set is evaluated and compared with classical kernels and quantum kernels.